open-feature/js-sdk/packages/nest/README.md

 }
 ```

-#### Injecting a feature flag with header value in evakuation context into an endpoint handler method
+#### Injecting a feature flag with header value in evaluation context into an endpoint handler method

 ```ts
 import { Controller, ExecutionContext, Get } from '@nestjs/common';